-Overview The Access to High Opportunity Areas factor received the most consistent support from the HMC throughout the methodology development process.
-This factor allocates more housing units to jurisdictions with a higher percentage of households living in areas labelled High Resource or Highest Resource on the 2020 Opportunity Map produced by HCD and the California Tax Credit Allocation Committee (TCAC).
-14 The Opportunity Map stems from HCD's policy goals to avoid further segregation and concentration of poverty and to encourage access to opportunity through affordable housing programs.
-The map uses publicly available data sources to identify areas in the state whose characteristics have been shown by research to support positive economic, educational, and health outcomes for low-income families and their children.
-The Access to High Opportunity Areas factor directly addresses the RHNA objective to affirmatively further fair housing by increasing access to opportunity and replacing segregated living patterns.
-15 Although this factor does not explicitly incorporate racial demographics, it has the potential to expand housing opportunities for low-income households and people of color in more places where these communities have historically lacked access.
-Another practical strength of this factor is that HCD has consistently used the Opportunity Map to assess whether other regions' RHNA methodologies meet the objective to affirmatively further fair housing.
+The Access to High Opportunity Areas factor received the most consistent sup the HMC throughout the methodology development process.
+This factor alloc housing units to jurisdictions with a higher percentage of households living in a labelled High Resource or Highest Resource on the 2020 Opportunity Map produced HCD and the California Tax Credit Allocation Committee (TCAC).
+The Opport stems from HCD's policy goals to avoid further segregation and concentration and to encourage access to opportunity through affordable housing programs uses publicly available data sources to identify areas in the state whose charact have been shown by research to support positive economic, educational, and outcomes for low-income families and their children.
+The Access to High Opportanes factor directly addresses the RHNA objective to affirmatively further fair increasing access to opportunity and replacing segregated living patterns.
+A factor does not explicitly incorporate racial demographics, it has the potential housing opportunities for low-income households and people of color in more where these communities have historically lacked access.
+Another practical stratis factor is that HCD has consistently used the Opportunity Map to assess where gions' RHNA methodologies meet the objective to affirmatively further fair has the potential factor.
 Impact More housing units allocated to jurisdictions with the most access to opportunity.
 Definition The percentage of a jurisdiction's households living in census tracts labelled High Resource or Highest Resource based on opportunity index scores.
 Data Source HCD/TCAC 2020 Opportunity Maps Note: The original Opportunity Map methodology required that 40 percent of tracts designated as rural within each county are labelled as High or Highest Resource.
 However, all non-rural tracts in a region are compared to each other, not just to other tracts in the same county, and the tracts with opportunity index scores in the top 40 percent among all non-rural tracts are labelled High or Highest Resource.
 Staff from UC Berkeley's Othering and Belonging Institute, who prepared the opportunity index data for TCAC and HCD, issued a recalculation of the opportunity index to ABAG/MTC staff for use in the RHNA methodology.
 In the recalculation, all Bay Area census tracts are compared to each other, so rural areas are now compared to all other tracts in the region instead of solely to other rural tracts in the same county.
 This recalculation mostly affected Solano and Sonoma Counties, which had fewer tracts classified as High or Highest Resource as a result.
 Table 3 continued on next page